 After staying out with our cousins last night, we slept in until 9am and then left our Airbnb to Mall of Asia.
-We had lunch at Jollibee (finally!) and I got a haircut then we walked around the mall for a bit.
+We had lunch at Jollibee (finally!) and I got a haircut before we walked around the mall for a bit.

 We went to the Upside Down Museum, where you basically just go around various illusions and there’s a staff member that gives you different poses and takes pictures for you.
 It was some good fun for about an hour and then we left.

 After the museum, we took a car over to Electric Studio for a spin class.
 Kathleen is the Queen of Spin after all.
-We had a 45-minute sweat session with T. Money and then left to make a quick stop at another shopping mall before meeting our cousin, Kim, for dinner.
+We had a 45-minute sweat session with T. Money and then left to make a quick stop at yet another shopping mall before meeting our cousin, Kim, for dinner.

-Kim took us to Izakaya Kikufuji, a neat authentic Japanese restaurant with cheap but DELICIOUS food.
+Kim took us to Izakaya Kikufuji, a neat little, authentic Japanese restaurant with cheap but DELICIOUS food.
 I’ve had a lot of Japanese food since I left home in April, but this place is the real deal.

 We started with spicy tuna and shrimp tempura.
 Then we had a massive special California roll topped with fresh mango and salmon roe.
 And my first time trying wagyu beef skewers!
 It was like butter melting in my mouth with a perfect chargrilled flavor!
 I am forever changed.
 Just when I thought I was full, Kim ordered two more dishes for us to try.
 A special grilled fish and bacon wrapped enoki mushrooms.
 Once again, I was stuffed to the brim and wobbled back to the car.